willkwon-math/willkwon-math.github.io/index.md

 ## Research Interests

 I am someone who seeks to understand why certain objects, embraced by our world, exist from a mathematical perspective.
-My research is driven by questions of existence, uniqueness, regularity, and instability of mathematical structures, particularly in the analysis of partial differential equations and related systems.
-Topics I have explored include:
+My research is driven by questions of existence, uniqueness, regularity, and instability of mathematical structures, particularly in the analysis of partial differential equations and related fields.

 - Partial Differential Equations (elliptic/parabolic PDEs, Fluid equations, and Kinetic Equations)
 - Harmonic Analysis (real-variable methods)